12 March 2018

 4. It supports the transfer of knowledge.

-But, in addition to these benefits, training others is an effective method of reinforcing and transferring learning, and for this reason, coaching and leadership should always go hand in hand.
+But, in addition to these benefits, training others is an effective method for reinforcing and transferring learning, and for this reason, coaching and leadership they should always go hand in hand.

-While there are many important leadership skills and competencies, coaching is fundamental to improving the performance of entire teams by applying different tactics, which should include the following:
+While there are many important leadership skills and competencies, coaching is fundamental to improving the performance of entire teams by applying different tactics, among which the following should not be missing:

-• Question things and ask good questions: is the starting point for continuous improvement and a very effective way of working to develop strong employee relations.
-In addition, In a coaching and leadership context, asking the right questions can help to uncover employees' attitudes and their ability to excel.
+• Question things and ask good questions: it is the starting point for continuous improvement and a very effective way to work towards developing strong relationships with employees.
+Furthermore, In a coaching and leadership context, asking the right questions can help to uncover employees' attitudes and their ability to excel.

-• Maintain a positive approach: The leader should always try to keep a positive attitude about things, even in difficult situations.
-This is the way to encourage change for the better and to help others to face any circumstance with serenity.
+• Maintain a positive approach: A leader should always try to maintain a positive attitude about things, even in difficult situations.
+This is the way to foster positive change and help others face any circumstance with composure.

-• Support the individual growth of each employee: Coaching requires both encouragement and empowerment and, with this in mind, leaders and managers must work with employees to build relationships that result in improved performance.
-This goal can be achieved when all members of staff feel respected and understand how valuable their contribution to organisational goals is, so it is important to listen to what they have to say and encourage them to share their opinions.
+• Support the individual growth of each employee: Coaching requires both encouragement and empowerment, and with this in mind, leaders and managers must work with employees to build relationships that result in greater performance.
+This goal can be achieved when all members of the workforce feel respected and understand how valuable their contribution is to organisational goals, for which it is important to listen to what they have to say and encourage them to share their opinions.

-• Commit to continuous learningin the coaching and leadership It is important to lead by example and therefore it might be worthwhile to commit to improving one's own skills and competences.
-Leading by example will yield the expected results, with the whole team following in the leader's footsteps.
+• Commit to continuous learningin the coaching and leadership It is important to set an example, and for this reason, it might be interesting to commit to improving one's own skills and competencies.
+Leading by example will yield the expected results, ensuring the entire team follows the leader's lead.

-Finally, it should not be forgotten that learning is internalised more effectively when it can be applied to current, everyday situations.
-This means knowing how to take advantage of the moment when employees come to you with a question about a process or protocol to teach them something new that will help them in their development.
+Finally, we must not forget that learning is internalised more effectively when it can be applied to everyday and current situations.
+This implies that we must know how to seize the moment when employees approach with a question about a process or protocol, to teach them something new that will help them develop.

-Thus, it could be summarised that, Among the skills a leader needs to become a coach are emotional intelligence, active listening, communication skills, the ability to give feedback and empathy.
+As such, it can be summarised that, Among the skills a leader needs to become a coach are emotional intelligence, active listening, communication skills, the ability to give feedback, and empathy.

 Edenred Spain